BHARATHSAMALA/custom_sgdregresser/README.md

 # custom_sgdregresser

-This is implementation of sklearn's sgdregressor.
+This is implementation of sklearn's sgdregressor in python.